urschrei/geojson_d3/README.md

 You may also pass:
 - `-p` or `--pretty`, which will pretty-print the GeoJSON output
-- `-s` or `--stats-only`, which will output the number of labelled polygons, but will *not* output GeoJSON.
+- `-s` or `--stats-only`, which will output the number of labelled polygons, but will *not* output GeoJSON
+- `-r` or `--reverse`, which will _reverse_ the functionality, producing geometries with rings wound correctly according to RFC 7946.

 ## Progress
 If you aren't piping the output of the command to a file, `geojson_d3` will display progress of the parsing and processing steps in the terminal, as well as a final count of the processed (Multi)Polygons.